 Tend to burn, and are prone to rotting, splintering, cracking and cupping.

 Shingles and shakes change color over time—unless treated with a stain or preservative.

 Materials can become loose and pried away by strong wind.

 Depending on your climate, shingles and shakes can be very durable.
 Heat and humidity will lower the life expectancy, but if properly maintained, expect your siding to last 20 to 40 years.

 If you live in an area with hot and humid weather, apply fungicide or mildew retardant every three years.
 In dry climates, you can preserve the resiliency by applying an oil finish every five years.

 In order to keep your siding looking like new, occasionally spray with a power washer on a low setting.

 Usually, a shingle is sawn on both sides and is thinner at the butt than a shake.
 A shake is typically split on one or both sides.
 On average, the life span of a shake is longer than a shingle.

 Shingles & Shakes come in a variety of specialty patterns, with random widths ranging from 3 to 14 inches, and lengths of 16 inches (shingles only), 18 inches, and 24 inches.
-They are usually sold unpainted, but are also available pre-stained, painted, and treated with fire retardant or preservative.
+They are usually sold unpainted, but are also available pre-stained, painted, an

 Remodeling tweets and photos posted daily.
 Join Us on Twitter